 In November 2020, Quoin Inc. entered into a Master Service Agreement for an initial term of three years with Therapeutics Inc. for managing preclinical and clinical development for new products in the field of dermatology.
 The agreement required the execution of individual work orders.
 Quoin Inc. may terminate any work order for any reason with 90 days written notice subject to costs incurred through termination and a defined termination fee, unless there is a material breach by Therapeutics Inc. A work order was entered into in June 2022 for the first QRX003 clinical study at an expected estimated cost of approximately \$4.4 million through 2024.
 A further work order was entered into in December 2022 for the second QRX003 clinical study at an expected estimated cost of approximately \$830,000 through 2024.
-For the three and six months ended June 30, 2023 and 2022, the Company incurred a research and development expense under these agreements of approximately \$360,000 and \$959,000, and \$309,000 and \$480,000 respectively.
+For the three months ended March 31, 2023 and 2022, the Company incurred a research and development expense under these agreements of approximately \$599,000 and \$185,000 respectively.

 In November 2021, the Company entered into a commitment with Queensland University of Technology for research related services associated with Netherton Syndrome of approximately \$250,000 for an expected period of eighteen months.
-For the three and six months ended June 30, 2023 and 2022, the Company incurred research and development costs related to this agreement of approximately \$0 and \$50,000, and \$77,000 and \$77,000 respectively.
+For the three months ended March 31, 2023 and 2022, the Company incurred research and development costs related to this agreement of approximately \$50,000 and \$-0-, respectively.

 In May 2022, the Company entered into a commitment with Queensland University of Technology for research related services associated with Scleroderma of approximately \$610,000 for an expected period of eighteen months.
-For the three and six months ended June 30, 2023 and 2022, the Company incurred research and development costs related to this agreement of approximately \$138,000 and \$226,000, and \$-0- and \$-0- respectively.
+The Company incurred research and development expenses of approximately \$88,000 for the three months ended March 31, 2023.